openstack/designate/doc/source/admin/multiple-pools.rst

 .. code-block:: bash

    # Do a dry run
-   $ designate-manage pool update --file pools.yml --dry_run
+   $ designate-manage pool update --file pools.yml --dry-run
    $ designate-manage pool update --file pools.yml

 Designate now has two pools to work with.
 The next step will be to